discord-jda/JDA/README.md

 ## Creating the JDA Object

 Creating the JDA Object is done via the JDABuilder class by providing an AccountType (Bot/Client).
-After setting the token via setter, the JDA Object is then created by calling the `.build()` method.
+After setting the token and other options via setters, the JDA Object is then created by calling the `build()` method.
 When `build()` returns, JDA might not have finished starting up.
-However you can use `awaitReady()` on the JDA object to ensure that the entire cache is loaded before proceeding.
+However, you can use `awaitReady()` on the JDA object to ensure that the entire cache is loaded before proceeding.
 Note that this method is blocking and will cause the thread to sleep until startup has completed.

 **Example**: